 Suddenly everything became clear.
 My voice slowed down.
 My hands stopped shaking.
 It was in this brief but bittersweet sliver in time, after meeting Nick’s eyes across the room, that the rest of the world disappeared.
 There was only him.
 And me.
 And my words.
 And I mean it when I say that this was one of the most beautiful and breathtaking moments of my entire existence.

-So here is the piece I wrote for Nick…my boyfriend, my best friend and the love of my life:
+So here is the piece I wrote for Nick…my boyfriend, my best friend and one of my greatest loves:

 “Then there was the darkness.

 A steering wheel through my father’s chest.
 Polished plastic into the bones beneath my mother’s face.
 Over broken glass and bodies bent backward, an ever-widening puddle.
 Thick like syrup, we floated out into an always-ebbing ocean.
 Small spirals that wrapped tightly around our ankles.
 Slowly solidifying cords that snaked through my lips and between the gaps in my teeth.
 With an intimate ache that surged up from the fluid around my feet, I watched my parents prolapse.
 Yet into my raft I cowered, and in my raft I stayed.
 And through the sea of boiling blood, I reached out my hand and touched the face of Death.